godwinsallah16/Book/DEPLOYMENT.md

 ### 4. Database Setup

-**For Railway:**
+**For Render.com:**
-- Railway provides PostgreSQL - you'll need to update your connection string format
-- Or use Railway's database addon
+- PostgreSQL database is automatically provisioned

-**For Azure:**
-- Create Azure SQL Database
-- Update connection string in app settings
+- Connection string is automatically configured

 **For Docker:**
 - SQL Server container is included in docker-compose
+- Database is automatically created and seeded

 ### 5. Deployment Verification